uwdb/Cosette/README.md

 ### Web Service API

-We are building an HTTP API for others to integrate Cosette into their tools (our [demo website](http://demo.cosette.cs.washington.edu) is an example).
+We are building a HTTP API for others to integrate Cosette into their tools (our [demo website](http://demo.cosette.cs.washington.edu) is an example).
 Stay tuned for details!